bielmarfran/NameIT/README.md

 ### Prerequisites

-As mentioned in [Built With](## Built With), the project structure was developed based on [here](https://github.com/dlemmermann/JPackageScriptFX) so show your support and follow your guide to set up the environment.
+The project structure was developed based on [here](https://github.com/dlemmermann/JPackageScriptFX) so show your support and follow their guide to set up the environment.

 With the environment set up.